Spencer Torkelson Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 8.7 K/9, which ranks 19th in the league.
+- The 8.7 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 17th in MLB.

-- The Blue Jays' 5.28 team ERA ranks 23rd across all league pitching staffs.
+- The Blue Jays have a 5.06 team ERA that ranks 21st across all league pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (17 total, 1.7 per game).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (18 total, 1.6 per game).

-- Manoah (1-0) makes the start for the Blue Jays, his third of the season.
+- Gausman (1-1) pitches for the Blue Jays to make his third start of the season.

-- The right-hander last pitched on Wednesday against the Kansas City Royals, when he threw seven scoreless innings while giving up one hit.
+- In his last time out on Thursday, the righty tossed six scoreless innings against the Kansas City Royals while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.